 The double duct sign refers to the presence of simultaneous dilatation of the common bile and pancreatic ducts.
 Being an anatomical sign it can be seen on all modalities that can visualize the region, including: MRI, CT, ultrasound and endoscopic retrograde cholangiopancreatography (ERCP).

 The double track sign is a radiological sign described in pyloric stenosis on various imaging modalities.

 Double streaks of barium passing through the narrow pylorus 1.

 On fluid aided real-time examination, the pyloric fluid is compressed into smaller tracks as it is...

-According to the world health organization (WHO), the approximate worldwide inci...
+According to the World Health Organization (WHO), the approximate worldwide incid...

 Retained appendicoliths, also called dropped or slipped appendicoliths, are appendicoliths that have been inadvertently left inside the peritoneal cavity following appendectomy.

 Patients may be asymptomatic in some cases.
 Other cases may present with infective symptoms du...

 The duct penetrating sign is a radiographic sign which can be useful in differentiating between focal pancreatitis (inflammatory pancreatic mass) from pancreatic carcinoma.